 The merger will become effective at the date and time specified in the certificate of merger to be filed with the Secretary of State of the State of Texas.
-If the shareholders of IBT approve the merger at the special meeting, and if all required regulatory approvals are obtained and the other conditions to the parties' obligations to effect the merger are met or waived by the party entitled to do so, we anticipate that the merger will be completed in the beginning of the third quarter of 2015, although delays could occur.
+If the shareholders of IBT approve the merger at the special meeting, and if all of the other conditions to the parties' obligations to effect the merger are met or waived by the party entitled to do so, we anticipate that the merger will be completed in the beginning of the third quarter of 2015, although delays could occur.

-We cannot assure you that we can obtain the necessary stockholder and regulatory approvals or that the other conditions to completion of the merger can or will be satisfied or waived.
+We cannot assure you that we can obtain the necessary stockholder approval or that the other conditions to completion of the merger can or will be satisfied or waived.